Lily McNicholas

 Lily McNicholas (16 October 1909 – 5 March 1998) was an Irish nurse who volunteered in the Second World War.
 On 7 August 1944, McNicholas survived the sinking of the Amsterdam; a hospital carrier transporting casualties to Britain from Normandy, France.
 The incident was widely reported in the press after the London Gazette announced that McNicholas and two other nurses were to be awarded the M.B.E. for their heroic actions.

 Early years

-McNicholas was born on Kiltimagh, Mayo, Ireland to Thomas and Bridget McNicholas.
+McNicholas was born on Kiltimagh, County Mayo, Ireland to Thomas and Bridget McNicholas.
 After attending the St. Louis Convent Secondary School in the town, she left Ireland in the 1930s to study nursing in England.

 Career

 Little is known of McNicholas' early nursing career, but on 5 October 1942 she was granted a commission as a Sister (No. 246129) in the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) Reserve.
 McNicholas joined an estimated 70,000 men and women from Ireland, who served in the British forces over the course of the Second World War.